ccd0/4chan-x/README.md

 https://github.com/Nebukazar/OneeChan

 ## [Install](https://ccd0.github.io/4chan-x/builds/4chan-X.user.js) (Firefox)
-Install [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/versions/2.1), then click the link above to install.
+Install [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/), then click the link above to install 4chan X. If you are using Firefox 29 or earlier, you should use [Greasemonkey 1.15](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/versions/#version-1.15).

 **Important**: If you are using Greasemonkey 2.0, you should update to the [latest version](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).
 Otherwise you may be subject to a [bug](https://github.com/greasemonkey/greasemonkey/issues/1938), fixed in version 2.1, which prevents Greasemonkey from updating 4chan X and other userscripts to the latest version.
 After doing so, you may want to update 4chan X manually since it is likely to be out of date.